octo-technology/OpenTezos/docs/formal-verification/modeling-theorem.md

 Mi-cho-coq (which is the Coq specification of the Michelson language) provide the correspondence between a Michelson instruction and an equivalent logical proposition.

-Here is a formal definition of the _Vote_ smart contract in Coq.
+The _Vote_ smart contract can be formalized in a formal definition in Coq (Terms).

 ```
 Definition vote : full_contract _ ST.self_type storage_ty :=